spydermaxi/TraqWhel/README.md

 # TraqWhel - *Used to be TINT_App*
 ### A Tyre Inventory & Tracking App for Freight Transport businesses looking to track tyre records and usages.

+NOTE: I've recently renamed this repo/project fron TINT to TraqWhel.
+A lot of the project reference are still based on TINT.
+I will continue to update as and when i work on this project.
+{: .alert .alert-info}

 [//]: <> (Build Status)

 ---